-In partnership with Boom, a new, cross-disciplinary publication that explores the history, culture, arts, politics, and society of California.
+In partnership with Boom Magazine, a new, cross-disciplinary publication that explores the history, culture, arts, politics, and society of California.

 The ancient rifle of a long-dead Californian arrived without warning.
 Unsolicited.
 Uninvited.
 A surprise bequest from an elder cousin who earned his master's in history from Claremont College and took pride in his role as the family archivist.
 The weapon, empty of shells and unexpectedly elegant, is sequestered in our upstairs closet.
 To protect the oak stock and copper case, it came cradled in soft white bunting, which we have unwrapped only a handful of times.
 A shrouded ghost, it stands in a dark corner behind winter coats and a faded bridesmaid dress as one year, then another, flows by.

 Five years now since it arrived.
 A sobering time for family and neighbors faced with the ills of our state's recession.
 Almost 136 years have passed since the gun killed game or human beings.
 No longer used for the reason it was created, the gun still serves a purpose.
 Like all trophies collected after armed struggle, it is a symbol.
 A symbol of danger contained, loss justified, greater crisis averted.
 And like all sacred relics saved by the generations that came before, it comes with a story.